-The entry into Arunachal Pradesh is at the ‘Sela Pass’, at an altitude of 14700 feet.
-It only keeps getting chillier as one drives up.
-As I entered through the Sela gate, a majestic view of this lake welcomed me in.
-After traveling for almost 150 Kms straight, I was feeling tired, but this view was amazingly refreshing.The air had a feeling of tranquility and calm.There were hills all around as far as I could see and there was no measure of the vastness of nature..
+The entry into Arunachal Pradesh is at the ‘Sela Pass’, at an altitude of 14000+ feet.
+As I entered through the gate, I was welcomed by this majestic view in front of me.
+After traveling for almost 150 Kms straight, I was feeling tired, but this view was refreshing.The air had a feeling of tranquility and calm, as the clouds move over the mighty hills.There were hills all around as far as I could see and there was no measure of the vastness of nature..

 3. Tawang (Nehru) Market:

-Don’t get carried away by the size of the Tawang market.
-It may seem to you that you can live through it over a day’s walk, but there is more beneath the surface.
-A rather very uptown market with a high sense of taste and modernity, you can find almost everything here, from gifts to souvenirs, enticing food, electronics and computers, clothes and all that you can shop in a metro city, yet retains the mysterious simplicity of a life on the hills.
+Don’t get carried away by the size of the market.
+It may seem to you that the market ends in just 2 Kms of walk, but there is nothing that has been missed out.
+Actually, a very uptown market with a very high sense of taste and modernity.
+You can find almost everything here, gifts, souvenirs, electronics and computers, clothes and all that you can shop in a metro city.
+Still unbelievable..Well, it was the same for me too!!
+The market houses a bell at the corner of the street, which is constantly in motion.

 4. Tawang Monastery:

-Today, I was driving down to Tawang Monastery, to uncover the mysteries of Tibetan culture.
 The second largest in Asia, the Tawang monastery is a home to more than 700 monks and students and is the pride of the town.
 The monastery has a statue of ‘Lord Buddha’ towering approximately 30 feet.
-The statue stands to a height of three storeys with balconies on the either side from where the statue can be overlooked standing over the balconies.
+The statue has three balconies jutting out on the either side and the statue can be overlooked from either side standing over the balcony.
+Sitting in the lotus position, Lord Buddha is also seen to be holding a bowl at the center.
+The monks here believe that if you make a wish and toss a coin over the balcony and it falls straight into the bowl, your wish comes true.
+I tried a few times, well..it was too far off for a wish to make..

 5. Sangetsar Lake: